Compare cheap flood insurance quotes for free.

 Read More Like This

-*Shoppers who obtained a property quote on LowestRates.ca from January to December 2021 saved an average of 31%.
-The average savings percentage represents the difference between the shoppers’ average lowest quoted premium and the average of the second and third lowest quoted premiums generated by LowestRates.ca.
-Excludes tenant and condo insurance.
+*Shoppers in Canada who obtained a home insurance quote on LowestRates.ca from January to December 2023 saved an average of 32% The average savings percentage represents the difference between the shoppers’ average lowest quoted premium and the average of the second and third lowest quoted premiums generated by LowestRates.ca.
+Excludes condo and tenant insurance.